ffd8/P5LIVE/README.md

 MIDI is implemented with webmidi.js – see *midi_setup* demo.

 ### Bug?!
 Infinite loop?
-Lost-data?
+Broken code?
-Add `#bug` to URL and refresh to stop compiler to fix a bug/infinite-loop...
+- Add `#bug` to URL and try refreshing to stop compiler to fix a bug/infinite-loop...
-Add `#new` to URL and refresh to force a fresh blank sketch.
+- Add `#new` to URL and refresh to force a fresh blank sketch.
+Then you can export and delete broken sketch, try fixing externally, and re-import.

 ## FUNCTIONS